joei4u/Dab-Windows/README.md

 2. Run the installer and follow the prompts
 3. Choose installation directory (default: `C:\Program Files\DAB Music`)
 4. Launch DAB Music from the Start Menu or Desktop shortcut

-### Portable Version
-1. Download the portable ZIP from releases
-2. Extract to your preferred location
-3. Run `dab.exe` directly
-4. No installation required

 ---